-- (c) False statement.
+(c) False statement.
 All matters submitted in writing to the city by any applicant or licensee pertaining to an alcohol beverage license shall be true, accurate and complete in all respects.
-Any person providing a false statement or omission on any such license application shall be subject to the forfeitures provided in section 1-15, upon conviction.
-A false statement or omission on the license application shall constitute grounds for denial, denied of renewal, suspension or revocation of a license. - d) Changes to be reported.
+If an applicant provides a materially false statement or omission on a new license application, that applicant shall be deemed disqualified and the application shall be denied, unless the committee finds good cause to grant an exception.
+A statement by the applicant that he or she misunderstood the question or was unable to recall a conviction does not constitute good cause for purposes of this section.
+A false statement or omission on any renewal license application under this chapter shall constitute grounds for denied of renewal, suspension or revocation of a license.
+An applicant denied under this section shall not be eligible to reapply for an alcohol related license for a period of one year from the date of denial of such application.

+- d) Changes to be reported.
 Within 10 days of any change in any fact set out in any application or renewal application for any alcohol beverage license, the licensee shall file with the city clerk a written description of the changed fact. - e) Background check.
 The city clerk shall forward the names of all applicants to the chief of police, who shall cause an investigation to be made and report the findings of any arrest and conviction record that may form the basis for denial.
 The city clerk shall forward such findings to the committee only if there is something in the record check that would warrant further review.
 A non-refundable fee may be charged to the applicant for the cost associated with the background check.